A proof of Furstenberg's conjecture on the intersections of $\times p$ and $\times q$-invariant sets: A skew product on and a class of -invariant measures

-From Proposition \ref{proposition, property slice measure 1} and the above remark, we deduce that there exists an ergodic component of $\nu_\infty$ which has positive entropy and satisfies the property \eqref{eq: property slice measure 1}.
-We still denote this ergodic component by $\nu_\infty$.
-We have thus proved the following: \begin{theorem} There exists a $U$-invariant ergodic measure $\nu_\infty$ which has positive entropy and satisfies the property \eqref{eq: property slice measure 1}. \end{theorem}
+In the rest of this paper, we choose an ergodic component of $\nu_\infty$ which satisfies the property \eqref{eq: property slice measure 1} and still denote it by $\nu_\infty$.
+We have thus proved the following: \begin{theorem} There exists a $U$-invariant ergodic measure $\nu_\infty$ which satisfies the property \eqref{eq: property slice measure 1}. \end{theorem}